BryJamin/WickedWizard/README.md

 ### Current Issues

+- Enemies that can traverse through platforms

 - Menus can be used by enabling and disabling entities

-- Create a 'god mode' and 'bounds mode' menu option.
-- Change animation so it is easier to queue animations such as the firing animation.

 - Change turret to have animation

-- Change tutorial to have more 'forced sections' (teach double jump) -Create a menu Screen and when you start game if you have no preferences of tutorial make one.
+- Change tutorial to have more 'forced sections' (teach how to stop gliding)

+-Create a menu Screen and when you start game if you have no preferences of tutorial make one.

 - Vertical wall bug.
 You can land on the side of top of wall vertically stacking with one another, due to the way the future bound is used.

--Create TextureLoader Parameter.
-For usages in tests -Add in a Time Limit of sorts where we die if you run out of time. *probably won't* -Improve message banner to have an offset so you can change where it shows up.
-- Camera shake on explosion
+- Out of Combat component

 ###Bugs

+-

 - You can trigger shooting and moving the have the same pointer due to platforms.
 You double tap to go below and then hold to move it counts as the same pointer and you shoot and move -Collisions should stop a grapple or you just travel for ever.
--Message for Solitary level is positioned incorrectly -General clean up and maintenance, seperating of the RoomTransitionSystem into different classes
+- Message for Solitary level is positioned incorrectly
+- General clean up and maintenance, seperating of the RoomTransitionSystem/PlayScreen into different classes
-- Potential bug with room transition animation on wide rooms.
-Sliver of old room may be visible
 - May be possible to fall through the world due to player input being unpaused when the enxt transition screen is going (hard to replicate)

 ### Backburner (Broad goals that need to be broken down once we reach them)

+- Use the new orbital component to

 -Giant Factory?
 Similar to AssetManager, is generic and stores all Factories?
 - Biggablobba needs a phase where he goes underground and chases the player